luisgerhorst/ccms/README.md

 ### How to change the database used by CCMS?

 If you already have a CouchDB database named `ccms`, change the `database` field in `config.json`.
 Otherwise CCMS will offer you to overwrite  the existing database.

-Afterwards, open `install-htaccess.html` in your browser and copy the new code into the `.htaccess` file in the CCMS root directory.

 ### Installing in a subdirectory